by David Salman, High Country Gardens Founder

 Getting The Soil Right: An Essential Step In Growing Lavender

-As you might expect from its Mediterranean roots, Lavender thrives in hot weather, and must be planted in full-sun locations with good air circulation and fast-draining, alkaline soil.
-Lavender is not a hungry plant and does best in low nutrient soils.
-Heavy, poorly-drained clay soils can be fatal.
+As you might expect from its Mediterranean roots, Lavender thrives in hot, dry climates.
+It must be planted in full-sun locations with good air circulation and fast-draining, alkaline soil.
+Lavender is not a hungry plant and does best in low-nutrient soils.
+Humidity and heavy, poorly-drained clay soils or compost-enriched water-retentive soil can be fatal for Lavender.

 Learn More: How To Create Well-Drained Soil